How Meta Description affects your SEO ( Whip your CTR up )

 It has a huge part to play when it comes to your overall search engine optimization strategies.
 But is it one of Google’s ranking factor?
 We’re soon going to find out.

-The meta description is that snippet of up to 320 characters that summarizes a page’s content. its main purpose is to get the visitor on search engines to click your link.
+As a starter in SEO industry, the meta description is that snippet of up to 320 characters that summarizes a page’s content. its main purpose is to get the visitor on search engines to click your link.

 Major search engines don’t consider your page meta description to determine the ranking position of your page.
 However this element can deliver strong signals to Google.